This year's conference has been rescheduled to take place from September, 1st-4th 2021.

-Johannes Gutenberg-University Mainz is happy to host this year's conference of the International Society for Cultural History from September, 16th to September, 19th.
+Johannes Gutenberg-University Mainz is happy to host next year's conference of the International Society for Cultural History from September, 1st to September, 4th.
 The general theme will discuss “Cultures of Participation and Belonging”, but more general contributions to theories or methods of cultural history are – as usual – also welcome.

 At the latest since 2015, the self-image of the European states as open societies - open for all - is under massive pressure.
 Not only the so called "refugee crises", but also the discussion about core values of the European culture have shown that the culture of participation and belonging – once regarded as backbone of the "new" Europe after 1990 – are questioned and under attack from different actors.